Medicine & Critical Care - Emergency Dept, Adelaide. SA, Australia

 The South Australian public sector promotes diversity and flexible ways of working including part-time.
-Applicants are encouraged to discuss the flexible working arrangements for this role.
+Applications are encouraged to discuss the flexible working arrangements for this role.

 Appointment will be subject to a satisfactory Criminal History Check.